ibmendoza/anchor/README.md

-Anchor is a script-based configuration management tool.
+Anchor is a script-based configuration management tool that adheres to UNIX philosophy.

 Use interface, not leaky abstraction
 ------------------------------------